DANIEL RUBENSTEIN - violin

 **Premiered and recorded by the Ensemble Mendelssohn in 2004

 Transcription of Beethoven Symphony No.9 op.
-125 for string septet, organ, percussion, 4 solo voices and chamber choir
+125 for string septet, organ, percussion and 8 solo voices

-Commissioned by the Ensemble Mendelssohn, creation scheduled in 2021
+Commissioned by the Ensemble Mendelssohn, premiered in 2021

 for piano quintet

-Commissioned by the Ensemble Mendelssohn, creation in 2016
+Commissioned by the Ensemble Mendelssohn, premiered in 2016

 'Terra Santa Abruzzo' for clarinet, 2 violins, viola and cello